| 温ôµØµØ°ð¼y¯¬¤A¨»Âû¦~¤§¬K¸`¤j¹C¦æ©ó¤µ¦~¤G¤ë¤Q¤T¤é¦bµØ°ð²±¤jÁ|¦æ¡C ³o¤Ñ¬O²D§Ö¦ý´¸®Ôªº¡C

 germ warfare, and whitewashing of war aggressions in

+current school textbooks.
 Mr. George Chow, Chairman of CBA and Ms. Thekla Lit of ALPHA

 explained to the rally that without a public